7 Ways To A More Observant Life

 - It will offer you an amazing insight into how people think, react, and behave in general.
 This could have startling revelations in your work, no matter what you do for a living.

-- It will help you understand how a great many pieces of equipment work, because you’ll find yourself observing the buttons and symbols on the equipment and also observing how people make things work, and learning from that observation.
+- It will help you understand how a great many pieces of equipment work, because you’ll find yourself observing the buttons and symbols on the equipment and also observing how people make things work, and learning from those observations.

-- It will help you choose the right moment to click as the crowds part, when watching a particular person walk down the street, or the right moment as your child smiles at you so sweetly.
+- It will help you choose the right moment to release your camera’s shutter as the crowds part, when watching a particular person walk down the street, or the right moment as your child smiles at you so sweetly.

 - It will help you appreciate people around you better and possibly help you know what they are feeling and thinking.